openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 Unit test

-- Verify that the embedded JSON is parseable and contains expected elements for a dashboard (rows, panels, etc.)
+- Verify that the embedded JSON is parseable (to avoid unintentional errors while manually editing the JSON).

 E2E Tests